 Pelvic varicose veins and labial varicose veins are forms of venous insufficiency by which women’s pelvic, labial, or vulvar veins become enlarged and dilated during pregnancy and continue after the baby has been delivered.
-Some estimates indicate that around 30% of all pregnant women will end up with pelvic or labial varicose veins at some point in their lives.
+Varicose veins during pregnancy is also closely associated with Pelvic Congestion Syndrome, which is chronic pelvic pain resulting from varicose veins in the pelvis or vagina.
+Some estimates indicate that around 30% of all pregnant women will end up with varicose veins during pregnancy.
+While all pregnant women are susceptible, this condition is most common with women ages 20-45 who have multiple pregnancies.
+Pelvic varicose veins typically start to develop around the fifth month of pregnancy, but are normally not treated until after the baby is born.
+Vulvar veins (varicose veins around the vagina) most often develop later in the pregnancy.

 Did You Know?